Dagboek van een Oude Dwaas

 Dagboek van een Oude Dwaas is a 1987 Dutch film directed by Lili Rademakers.
 It is based on a book by the Japanese writer Jun'ichirō Tanizaki.
 The film's international title is Diary of a Mad Old Man.

-The film was selected for the Semaine de la Critique from the Cannes film festival in 1988.
+The film was selected for the Semaine de la Critique from the Cannes film festival in 1987.

 Plot

-Hamelinck, an already old man, suffers from a severe muscle disease and must stop working.
+Hamelinck, an already old man, has a severe muscle disease and must stop working.
 It bothers him not long, because he gets under the spell of his daughter-in-law Simone.
 He admired her for years already, but now overwhelms her with gifts and treats her like a queen.
 He acts also submissive and is delighted as he can touch her leg.
 Just before he dies, Hamelinck makes the wish to get Simone's footprints on his memorial stone.